Feel the Love (Ayumi Hamasaki song): Music videos

 Small projections of Hamasaki singing the song on the Yusuke Azumaya–video version of "Feel the Love".

 Three music videos were shot for the single; one by Yusuke Azumaya, the second being a lyric video, and the third directed and animated by Riff Studios.
 Azumaya's version opens with a large-figured woman cutting images of herself and sticking them on portraits of a blonde male.
 As she sticks it on her wall, she begins a quest to lose weight for the man in the photo, and starts running and exercising in Los Angeles, California.
 Throughout the entire video, it has the woman running to different locations and trying different workouts with the public, whilst small animations of her exercising are added into small parts.
 Near the end of the video, the girl decides to get a makeover, whilst a stylist dresses her in a pink dress.
 She runs towards the man in a park, though he is disinterested and walks away.
 A man holding a balloon bumps into the woman, and as the camera pans away to the balloons floating towards the sky, the woman turns into Hamasaki.
 The man who walked away from the woman then sees Hamasaki, walks to her, and both hug each other.

 The second version was a lyric video, which features Hamasaki in a recording studio.
 It also features candid photos of Hamasaki in Los Angeles, Japan, and doing other endeavours outside of music.
-The Riff Studio version features Hamasaki as her character design AyuPan and a character titled the Bloody Bunny.
+The Riff Studio version features Hamasaki as her character design AyuPan and a rabbit character titled the Bloody Bunny.
 Both of them are in a space ship, and travel throughout different worlds and atmospheres, until landing on a planet with blue aliens.
 The aliens appear to be sad, whist AyuPan and the Bloody Bunny stand there.
 AyuPan then plays the song from her space ship, and makes the aliens feel happy; they all begin dancing to the track.
 It ends with the world turning pink instead of blue, and has heart shapes around it.
 This version premiered one week before the album's release on July 2, and was included on the DVD and Blu-Ray versions of Colours.